What Female Writers Should Do To Make Their Menstrual Periods Less Painful

 It is a fact that our lives continue to evolve as we grow older.
 Our responsibilities change and our priorities are reordered naturally.
 For this obvious reason, writing for a single woman is a lot different from writing as a wife, or a nursing mother.
-I have spent a good fraction of the last four years imagining how my life would turn out.
-Maybe it is the residue of these thoughts which became one of my favorite poems “Solitude” which I wrote sometime in 2017.
-“Motherhood is not a place for a woman who wants no stain.”
+Many single female writers like me may have spent a good fraction of their writing-time imagining how life would turn out.
+Maybe it is the residue of these thoughts which became one of my favorite poems “Solitude” which I wrote sometime in 2018.

 The words of this poem hit me hard every single time.
 I imagine home-keeping and childbearing and rearing and its possibilities of infringing on my solitude and writing time.
 I imagine how I can no longer run into myself shut the doors and try to absorb a rejection notice.
 How I would meet deadlines when I must clean up after the kids.
 How my nocturnal-life will be intercepted by wailing babies.
-This scares me and I guess it does, for all those who like me, are accustomed to crossing bridges before we get to it.
+This scares me and I guess I am not alone.
+For there will be many young women like me, who are accustomed to crossing bridges before they ever get to them.

 More recently, I have determined to be strict with my workout schedule.
 I look way too strong to be boxed around and beaten to pulp for 5 days straight in one month by menstrual cramps.
 If you are horrible at getting out of bed by 6 am and jogging down the street, you can set your workout time to sunset.
 Most evenings meet me getting off my pc for 10 to 15 minutes four times a week to do some squats and side hops.
 It hasn’t been very easy to follow strictly but I feel lighter and happier.
 Consider yoga and dances.
 Put the music on or use an earpiece and dance until you are sweating and panting.
 You will be amazed at how things would turn out.

-Writers are supposed to pay attention to details but we still leave out some details.
+Female writers (actually, all writers) are supposed to pay attention to details but we still leave out some details.
 Funny how we may remember the smell and the 180◦ arc of his pink lips when he smiled at us and winked flirtingly in an eatery.
 But we forget our red days.
 We need to get calendar markers and set reminders if need be.
 If you know that the blood would come tomorrow, take one dose of a pain reliever (paracetamol).
-Carry a pad or two in your bag too.
+Also, carry a sanitary pad or two in your bag too.